wendabratha/GNdplyi/README.md

 ### GeoNetwork configuration
 #### Data directory

-Externalizing the data directory is recommended to simplify the application upgrades.
+Externalising the data directory is recommended to simplify the application upgrades.
 <sub>see geonetwork [documentation][gn docs 2]</sub>

 However, if you are is not required to modify **meta-data schemas** keeping them in the default directory is probably the best choice as they update with each geonetwork version upgrade.
 <sub>see geonetwork [mailing list][nabble osgeo 2] and [documentation][gn docs 3]</sub>

 Externalising is achieved by adding new parameters in the variable *CATALINA_OPTS*.